 Operations over projects are grouped together in module Project.
 A project has type Project.t.
-Function Project.set_current sets the current project on which all operations are implicitly performed on the new current project.
+Function Project.set_current sets the current project on which all operations are implicitly performed.

-Example 4.27 Suppose that you saved the current project into file foo.sav in a previous Frama-C session9 thanks to the following instruction.
+Example 4.28 Suppose that you saved the current project into file foo.sav in a previous Frama-C session9 thanks to the following instruction.

+'''

-| Project.save "foo.sav"
+Project.save "foo.sav"

+'''